techjb/ByteTiles/ByteTilesSpec/1.0/spec.md

 ## File content

-The content of a ByteTiles file is the same as the content of a MBTiles file and it is stored as an array of bytes.
+The content of a ByteTiles file MUST be the same as the content of a MBTiles with the following exception:

+* The table `metadata` in the MBTiles is parsed to a key-value list in json format.

 The columns `tile_column`, `tile_row` and `zoom_level` in the MBTiles file, are used to create a tile key following the XYZ schema.

-The column `tile_data` in the MBTiles is written as it is in the ByteTiles.
-Decompression is OPTIONAL (for example for `pbf` compressed content).
+Decompression for the column `tile_data` in the MBTiles is OPTIONAL (for example for `pbf` compressed content).

-The table `metadata` in the MBTiles is parsed to a key-value list in json format.

 ## Reading metadata

 The flow for reading the `metadata` table in a ByteTiles file is:

-1. Read the las 50 bytes to get the byte range of header.
+1. Read the las 50 bytes to get the byte range of *header*.
-2. Read header and get the byte range of the key `medatada`.
+2. Read *header* and get the byte range of the key `medatada`.
-3. Read the metadata.
+3. Read the *metadata*.

 ## Reading tiles

 The flow for reading a XYZ tile in a ByteTiles file is:

-1. Read the las 50 bytes to get the byte range of header.
+1. Read the las 50 bytes to get the byte range of *header*.
-2. Read header and get the byte range of the key `tiles_dictionary`.
+2. Read *header* and get the byte range of the key `tiles_dictionary`.
-3. Read the tiles dictionary and get the byte range for the XYZ key.
+3. Read the *tiles dictionary* and get the byte range for the *XYZ* key.
-4. Read the tile.
+4. Read the *tile*.